Mwexim/skript-parser/README.md

 skript-parser is a project that aims to develop a new parser for [Skript](https://github.com/bensku/Skript).

-The project is currently separated into three different modules :
+The project is currently separated into two branches :
-  * skript-parser-java : a bare-bones pattern precompiler, this is the is the essence of this project, all other modules are based off of it.
+  * master : a bare-bones pattern precompiler, this is the is the essence of this project, all other modules are based off of it.
     Development on it is halted, changes may be made.
+I will refer to this as "parser-base"
-  * skript-parser-java-impl : a standalone implementation and extension of skript-parser-java
+  * java-implementation : a standalone Java implementation and extension of parser-base
-  * skript-parser-kotlin : a Kotlin version of skript-parser-java, that uses Kotlin's feature to its advantage.
-This module is not developed at all, and I will most likely remake this entirely in the future (right now it's pretty much skript-parser-java converted to Kotlin by IntelliJ)

 ## Motivations and Objectives